Extra innings: Notable postseason extra-inning games

-The fourth and most recent 18-inning game was Game 3 of the 2022 American League Division Series.
+The fourth 18-inning game was Game 3 of the 2022 American League Division Series.
 It was played on October 15, 2022, between the Houston Astros and Seattle Mariners at T-Mobile Park.
-The Astros took a 1–0 lead in the top of the 18th inning on a home run by Shortstop Jeremy Peña.
+The Astros took a 1–0 lead in the top of the 18th inning on a home run by shortstop Jeremy Peña.
 The Mariners went 1-2-3 in the bottom half of the 18th, allowing a 3-game sweep by the Astros to advance to the American League Championship Series, and it took 6 hours, 22 minutes to finish the longest shutout game in postseason history.
 The 17 scoreless innings in a game set a new Major League postseason record.

+The fifth and most recent 18-inning game was Game 3 of the 2025 World Series between the Toronto Blue Jays and the Los Angeles Dodgers at Dodger Stadium on October 27, 2025.
+Freddie Freeman hit a walk-off solo shot off Brendon Little to end the 6 hour, 39 minute contest with a 6-5 Los Angeles victory.

 The 1986 National League Championship Series was notable for its two climactic extra-inning games.
 After the Houston Astros and the New York Mets split the first four games of the series, the Mets won Game 5 in 12 innings and Game 6 in 16 innings to claim the pennant.

 The 1986 American League Championship Series between the Boston Red Sox and the California Angels featured a dramatic game where the Angels were leading 3 games to 1 and leading 5–4 in game 5, one strike away from the first pennant in franchise history, only for Red Sox's Dave Henderson hit a two-run home run off Angels closer Donnie Moore in the top of the ninth inning to give the Red Sox the lead.
 The Angels tied it in the bottom half but in the top of the 11th, Henderson's sacrifice fly off Moore proved to be the winning margin and the Angels lost the game.
 The series returned to Boston and the Angels were outscored a combined 18–5 in games 6 and 7 to lose the pennant.